-- Jan Ehrmantraut the Coordinator of Mentoring Program will consult Regional/Conference leaders or other ministry staff and will create a list of clergy in the student’s geographical area who would be good candidates to serve as a Local Mentor.
+- Jan Ehrmantraut, the coordinator of the mentoring program will consult Regional/Conference leaders or other ministry staff and will create a list of clergy in the student’s geographical area who would be good candidates to serve as a local mentor.

 Local Mentor Qualifications

 - Minimum of three years in a related full-time congregational ministry position post seminary.

 - Minimum of one year in current position and have standing in his/her denomination.

 - Formal theological education (Master of Divinity from an ATS accredited program).

 - Knowledgeable about and committed to the Lexington Theological Seminary curriculum and the integration of the intellectual, practical and spiritual.